snbk-002/WALMART_ANALYSIS/README.md

 **API Setup** : Obtain kaggle api token from kaggle and then download the JSON file

-**Configure** : Placing the downloaded kaggle.json file in local folder by using "kaggle datasets -d  dataset-path " to pull datasets directly into the project
+**Configure** : Placing the downloaded kaggle.json file in local folder by using " kaggle datasets download -d  dataset-path " to pull datasets directly into the project

 ### *3. Installing Required Libraries*